 Note that the genre of shows available via this label is as wide as the main BBC labels available to view here.

-Also, records have been issued home and abroad for many years (the oldest I have comes from the 1950's but they have been issued for much longer!)
+Also, records have been issued home and abroad for many years (the oldest I have has a date of 1949 but they have been issued for much longer!)
 Unlike most catalogues of records, each side of the BBC Transcription disc has it's own catalogue number - side two normally is one number higher than side one!

 Last modified: 1970-01-01